Solar Eclipse 2017

 Arrival and Departure Instructions

 Fly-ins should arrive prior to 11:30 a.m., to provide ample time to prepare for eclipse viewing.
 Planes may depart after 3 p.m.
 Clarksville Regional Airport is a Class D airspace with pilot controlled traffic patterns.
 Our approach control is handled by Fort Campbell air traffic control, with which contact is required for all approaches and departures.
+Hundreds of airplanes are expected at the Airport on Aug.
+21, so please plan accordingly.

 Contact & Arrival Needs Notifications